-The matrons of Charlotte Cottage were Miss KING (in the 1887 and 1891 Wing directories), Mrs Kate JAMES (listed in the directories from 1895 to 1920), Miss Mildred JONES (1924 to 1931), and Louise MUDIE (1935).
+The matrons of Charlotte Cottage were Miss KING (in the 1887 and 1891 Wing directories), Mrs Kate JAMES (listed in the directories from 1895 to 1920), Miss Mildred JONES (1924 to 1931), and Louise MUDIE (1935 to 1939).
 The hospital was very small, noted as having two beds.
 An “open-air room for consumptives” was noted as being recently added in the 1911 directory.

 One employee of the hospital was Lionel JORDAN, who had worked there at some time prior to WWI (mentioned in the North Bucks Times when reporting his death in 1915).

 In 1967 the Rothschilds donated the cottage to the village (specifically the Wing Hall Trust, so that the rental income from the cottage could help maintain the hall).
 In more recent times Charlotte Cottage became the police station, and in 2014 was partially converted into five one-bedroom residential flats.

 Healers of Wing that didn’t work at Charlotte Cottage include those who nursed for the Red Cross during WW1.
 Some of these were obviously dabbling and it didn’t work out, but some worked full-time for the duration of the war so must have had some skill and aptitude, even if not formally qualified.